gchurch/WebsiteBlocker/README.md

 ## Technical Details

+The GUI has been created using React.
 The extension uses Manifest V3.
 In order to block the websites, the chrome.declarativeNetRequest API is used.
-The popup and options pages are created using React.
 The following template was used for this extension: https://github.com/lxieyang/chrome-extension-boilerplate-react.

 ## Steps to run